Healthy New Year: Tips from Minnesota Oncology’s Nutrition Therapy Team

 Practice the principles of mindful eating:

-Use all of your senses in choosing to eat food that is both satisfying to you and nourishing to your body.
+• Use all your senses in choosing to eat food that is both satisfying to you and nourishing to your body.

-This information is provided by Minnesota Oncology’s nutrition therapy team.
-Minnesota Oncology’s dietitians are available to meet with patients to assess your individual needs and create a plan for you.
+You may also work with the dietitian team at Minnesota Oncology to assess your individual needs and create a plan for you.
 Please talk with your care team if you would like to schedule an appointment.

 References:

-3. The Academy of Nutrition and Dietetics.
-Website available at http://www.eatright.org.
+2. The Academy of Nutrition and Dietetics, www.eatright.org

 Share